eclipse-sumo/sumo/docs/web/docs/Simulation/NEMA.md

 ![NEMA_phases.png](../images/NEMA_phases.png
 "NEMA_phases.png")

 Example: The movements at an intersection are numbered.
 The right turns usually go with the associated through movements.
-The left turn movements are usually odd numbers and the through and right turn movements are usually labled with even number.
-Phase 2 and 6 are usually on the main streat.
+The left turn movements are usually odd numbers and the through and right turn movements are usually labeled with even number.
+Phase 2 and 6 are usually on the main street.
 An intersection does not need to have all 8 phases.

 SUMO now includes a controller module that is compatible with NEMA phases.
 The NEMA-phase controller can perform actuated or coordinated actuated control.
 This module is developed by Tianxin Li and [Qichao Wang](mailto:Qichao.Wang@nrel.gov) at the National Renewable Energy Laboratory and funded by U.S. Department of Energy Vehicle Technology Office.